keylime/enhancements/7_multi-tenancy.md

 Keylime is at present monolithic in that there is no concept of multi tenancy in the form of groups or users.

-This enhancement sets the foundation for scoping Keylime into a mutli tenant capable system.
+This enhancement sets the foundation for developing Keylime into a multi tenant capable system.

 ## Motivation